afrut/learn-gcp/notes.md

 - **Accuracy** is a classification metric.
 Of all the predictions, how many are actually true?
 - **Precision** is a classification metric.
 Of all the predictions that are true, how many are actually true?
 - **Recall** is a classification metric.
 Of all the actual instances that are true, how many did the model predict as true?
+- **F-score** is a classification metric the harmonic mean precision and recall.
 - **Cloud TPUs** are hardware accelerators used in training deep learning models.
 - **Feature crosses** is a way to create synthetic features from existing features (kind of like multiplying two features in linear regression).
 It is useful when the data set has few features but many instances.
 - **Gradient descent** is a way to find the minimum of a function by moving in the direction where the derivative is most negative (steep).